dorkodu/sage/paper/4 -- Type System.md

 ### <a name="4.4.1">4.4.1</a> Description

-To allow Sage service designers easily write documentation alongside the capabilities of a Sage API, descriptions of Sage definitions are provided alongside their definitions and made available via introspection.
+To allow Sage service designers easily write documentation alongside the capabilities of a Sage API, descriptions of Sage definitions are provided alongside them, and made available via introspection using magic attributes.
 Although descriptions are completely optional, we think they are really useful.

-All Sage type definitions which can be described should provide a description unless they are considered self descriptive.
+Any Sage schema definition which can be described should provide a description unless it is considered self descriptive.

 ### <a name="4.4.2">4.4.2</a> Deprecation

-Entities, attributes or acts may be marked as *“deprecated”* as deemed necessary by the application.
-It is still legal to query for these attributes or acts (to ensure existing clients are not broken by the change), but they should be appropriately treated in documentation and code.
+Any Sage schema definition may be marked as *“deprecated”* as deemed necessary by the application.
+It is still legal to query for these attributes, acts or links (to ensure existing clients are not broken by the change), but they should be appropriately treated in documentation and code.

-This must be handled just like setting optional constraints on attributes.
-As simple as declaring the ‘**deprecated’** setting as **true**.
+This must be handled just like setting optional constraints on attributes—as simple as declaring a ‘**deprecated’** setting as **true**.